 A little while later Sally messaged me to ask about becoming a qualified diver, after a meeting we agreed a start date to begin the Scuba Diver course.
 Over three days we completed the training.
 There were times when Sally struggled due to nerves but she persevered and passed the course.

-By now Sally really had the Scuba bug and she wanted to learn more, so we moved on to the Open Water course where she would learn to dive to 18 metres and so make the dream of diving the Museo Atlantico possible.
+By now Sally really had the Scuba bug and she wanted to learn more, so we moved on to the Open Water course where she would learn to dive to 18 metres and so make the dream of diving the Museo Atlantico a reality.

 Again there were times when nerves caused us to redo certain skills but every time underwater Sally improved and enjoyed it more.
 With that mindset I was always confident that she would pass the course.
 After the final qualification dive at Playa Chica, Sally was delighted with her accomplishment, which was thoroughly deserved

 I was very proud of how far she had come and how much hard work she had put into overcoming her nerves.

 The next step was to achieve her dream and dive the Museo Atlantico, I arranged a boat to take us and her friend Dionne a qualified diver to see the statues.
 On the morning of the dive Sally was a little nervous as she had not dived from a boat before so talked through what to do and how to deal with the anxiety.
 I told her I would be at her side all the way to video the whole experience and to make sure she was OK.